 Promote leadership transformation by providing space for women's participation and representation in conflict prevention, peacebuilding, consolidation of peace and the reconstruction of DRC

 Promote good governance, transparency and democracy and enhance public awareness on gender issues through the media.

 To build and strengthen women's coalitions for women's empowerment

 Within a short period of time, SOFEDI has established itself as leading organization working in the sector of women's equal participation in decision making.
-It has introduced and established the agenda "Women in Politics" - in the district which has been expanded and adopted by others in the district.
+It has introduced and established the agenda "Women in Politics" which has been expanded and adopted by others in the district.
 The organization has continuously supported and advocated for human rights, social protection and the establishment of democratic practices.
 It has implemented voter education programs in Fizi zone, to educate the public on leadership opportunities for women and girls.
-Through the establishment of RESOURCE CENTERS, they have addressed issues such as women's reproductive health, girl child education, violence against women, food security and the growing impact of climate change to address the sustainable development goals at a community level.
+Through the establishment of Resource Centers, they have addressed issues such as women's reproductive health, girl child education, violence against women, food security and the growing impact of climate change to address the sustainable development goals at a community level.

 MORE access to food and water projects